samsheffield/Senior_Studio/docs/week1.md

 09/19: Final playtesting and discussion
 - Prototype is completed
-- Playtesting session (Feel free to invite peopl efrom outside of class)
+- Playtesting session (Feel free to invite people from outside of class)
 - No questions for players, just observing and note taking
 - Tell us what you were trying to accomplish and how it went
 - Feedback and discussion as a group